Denis Türje: Early military career

 Denis distinguished himself militarily in various campaigns of Duke Béla in the period between 1228 and 1233.
+He belonged to the group of so-called "royal youth" (iuvenes aulae), who were already full-fledged warriors.
 His pre-1235 military career is narrated in detail by a single charter of Béla IV, who issued the document shortly after his ascension to the Hungarian throne in the autumn of 1235.
 Accordingly, Denis took part in various campaigns of Duke Béla, who initiated wars abroad, sometimes even independently of his father Andrew II.
 Béla invaded Bulgaria and besieged Vidin in 1228, because Emperor Ivan Asen II attempted to hinder the conversion of Cumans into Roman Catholicism in the northernmost part of his realm along the border with Hungary (the Bulgarian historiography claim the brief war occurred in the spring of 1232).
 According to the document, when the Bulgarians broke out of the castle, Denis was one of the first to fight them and the Hungarians forced them back into the fortress.
 Denis also fought against the army of Alexander, the younger brother of Ivan Asen, who plundered the surrounding region and tried to block the supply routes of the Hungarian army.

 Danylo Romanovych launched a military campaign against Andrew of Hungary, Prince of Halych, expel him from the principality by March 1230.
 Béla decided to help his younger brother Andrew to regain his throne.
 He crossed the Carpathian Mountains and laid siege to Halych together with his Cuman allies in 1230 (the Galician–Volhynian Chronicle incorrectly put the year of attack to 1229).
 Denis fought alongside his lord.
 He was present at the siege of Halych, where he killed a soldier with a spear, who broke out from the castle, and later he defeated a small unit near the fort of Kremenets (Kuzmech).
 He captured a boyar and famous knight called Matthew.
 Thereafter, Denis led an army into Volhynia (Lodomeria), which successfully laid siege to the castle of Lutsk (Luchuchku).
 Nevertheless, Duke Béla could not seize Halych and withdrew his troops still in 1230.
 Ukrainian historian Mykhailo Hrushevsky claimed this narration referred to the 1226 royal campaign of Andrew II against Halych.